Alberto J.F. Cardelle, Ph.D., MPH

 Before coming to SUNY Oneonta, as Fitchburg State University’s (FSU) provost and vice president for Academic Affairs, Dr. Cardelle provided vision, leadership, and strategic direction to the faculty and staff in academic affairs that includes the schools of Arts & Sciences, Health & Natural Sciences, Business, Education, and Online, Graduate & Continuing Education.
 He also oversaw admissions, student success services, international education, the library, and the registrar.
 Before FSU, Dr. Cardelle spent 15 years at East Stroudsburg University (ESU) where he began his academic career as an assistant professor of public health in 1999, became department chair in 2001 and served as vice-provost, dean of the Graduate College and dean of the College of Health Sciences.

 During his previous appointments, Dr. Cardelle championed academic excellence.
-As provost, he led the development and implementation of the university’s new outcome-based general education curriculum.
-FSU’s new core curriculum includes a first-year experience course for all incoming first-time students and a requirement that all students complete a high impact practice course involving internships, undergraduate research, international education, or civic engagement.
-At both FSU and ESU he has worked with faculty to develop more than 20 new degree programs including certificates, minors, bachelor degrees, master degrees and a doctoral degree in the fields of health sciences, criminal justice, education, business, computer science and the humanities.
+As provost, he led the development and implementation of the university’s outcome-based general education curriculum which includes a first-year experience course for first-time students and a requirement that all students complete a high impact practice course involving internships, undergraduate research, international education, or civic engagement.
+At both FSU and ESU he worked with faculty to develop more than 20 new degree programs including certificates, minors, bachelor degrees, master degrees and a doctoral degree in the fields of health sciences, criminal justice, education, business, computer science and the humanities.

-With a strong commitment to accessible higher education, Dr. Cardelle focused on developing student-centered programs across academic units that encourage innovative approaches to student learning and teaching.
-In addition to the FSU’s first-year experience course, he worked with deans and departments to establish residential learning communities, peer mentoring, and advising using predictive analytics.
-He also established the FSU Faculty Academy for Inclusive Pedagogy, a three-year, cohort-based faculty training in the “Pedagogy of Real Talk.”
+With a strong commitment to accessible higher education, Dr. Cardelle has focused on developing student-centered programs across academic units that encourage innovative approaches to student learning and teaching such as residential learning communities, first year experience programming, peer mentoring, the FSU Faculty Academy for Inclusive Pedagogy, and advising using predictive analytics.

-A staunch champion of the core values of diversity, equity and inclusion, he worked with colleagues at FSU to create the Leading for Change Initiative, which focused on establishing a broad array of institution-wide initiatives aimed at attaining inclusion and diversity with the long-term goal of student success and equity.
-This led to the creation of a bi-annual campus climate survey, a Deans’ Anti-Racism fund, and the Hispanic Male Mentoring program, and an expansion of summer-bridge programs for students requiring additional support before beginning their college career.
-Most recently, with a grant from the Massachusetts Department of Higher Education, he created the Heritage Language Program, aimed at providing high achieving bilingual students with English support services and celebrating their linguistic asset of being bilingual.
+A staunch champion of the core values of diversity, equity and inclusion, Dr. Cardelle worked with colleagues at FSU to create the Leading for Change Initiative, which focused on establishing a broad array of institution-wide initiatives aimed at inclusion and diversity with the long-term goal of student success and equity.
+This led to the creation of a campus climate survey, a Deans’ Anti-Racism fund, the Hispanic Male Mentoring program, and an expansion of summer-bridge programs for students requiring additional support before beginning their college career.
+With a grant from the Massachusetts Department of Higher Education, he created the Heritage Language Program, aimed at providing high achieving bilingual students with English support services and celebrating their linguistic asset of being bilingual.

 As a faculty member, Dr. Cardelle authored numerous peer-reviewed articles, chapters and conference presentations.
 He and a colleague established FSU’s first faculty-led consulting group, The Center for Public Health Research and Innovation, with more than 2.5 million dollars of funding.